Advanced Military Mental and Behavioral Health – MILT 675

-Discussion boards are collaborative learning experiences.
-Therefore, the student will complete 4 Discussion Board Forums in this course.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete 4 Discussions in this course.
 The student will create a thread of at least 250–300 words.
 In addition to the thread, the student will submit 2 replies of 100–150 words each.
 Each thread and reply must be supported by at least 2 sources in current APA format.
-(MLO: A, B, C, D, E)
+(CLO: A, B, C, D, E)

 This assignment will be completed in 2 parts:

 The student will compile a list of at least 10 scholarly references in current APA format to be used for his/her research paper.
 This Reference List must be 2–3 pages, not including the title page.
 The title of the paper must indicate the topic of the paper.
 No more than 2 books may be used, and the specific chapter related to the topic must be included.

 The student will write a 12–15-page research paper (including title page, abstract, and reference list) in this course.
 Content, grammar and current APA style will be evaluated.
 (CLO: B, C, D, E, F)